Mike Yastrzemski Player Props: Giants vs. Tigers

-The San Francisco Giants and Mike Yastrzemski, who went 0-for-4 last time in action, take on Joey Wentz and the Detroit Tigers at Comerica Park, Friday at 6:40 PM ET.
+The San Francisco Giants and Mike Yastrzemski, who went 2-for-5 last time in action, take on Michael Lorenzen and the Detroit Tigers at Comerica Park, Saturday at 1:10 PM ET.

-In his most recent game he had a hitless showing (0-for-4) against the Dodgers.
+In his last appearance, he had two hits (going 2-for-5) against the Tigers.

 Mike Yastrzemski Game Info & Props vs. the Tigers